Preparing to Install InterSystems IRIS

 The following section can be performed before or after installing InterSystems IRIS:

 The installation directory is the directory in which an InterSystems IRIS instance is installed.
 Throughout the documentation, this is referred to as install-dir.
 Once InterSystems IRIS is installed, it is impossible to change the installation directory.

 There are several restrictions to what you can specify as the install-dir.
+The directory must be a fully resolved physical path, containing no symbolic links.
 The name of the directory can only use characters in the US ASCII character set, and cannot contain a caret (^).
 Also, InterSystems IRIS cannot be installed into a directory that is:

 a UNC (non-local) path.